aeriie/spotify-playlist-updater/README.md

 # Spotify Playlist Updater

-#### An automatic playlist updater using Spotify API and Authorization code flow in Python to update a Playlist on a repeating time interval.
+#### A Python script to update Spotify Playlist data every 5 minutes.

 ## Description

-Spotify playlist curators have been having their playlists reported by bots on a consistent basis, removing their Playlist photo, Title and Description.
-This script updates your Spotify playlist every x minutes to combat this.
+An automatic playlist updater using Spotify API and Authorization code flow in Python to update a Playlist on a repeating time interval.

 ## Getting Started
 #### You will need Python to execute the script: